AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 ???

-* Module not a class but a collection of functions.
+* Module not a class but a collection of functions (a namespace).
 * No objects, no instantiation, no `this`.
 * (Processes later.)